Showing top 0 results 0 results found

 Real-world ecommerce chatbot results

 Before we get into specific tools, it helps to see what's actually possible.
-These aren't hypothetical scenarios.
-They're real numbers from real brands.
+The numbers below come from brands running AI Agents in production on Text — not hypotheticals.

 These results didn't come from the chatbot alone.
-They came from choosing the right tool, feeding it the right data, and integrating it into a broader customer communication strategy.
+They came from choosing the right tool, feeding it the right data, and wiring it into a broader customer communication strategy.

 Customer queries take up a lot of support time and resources.
-Resolving questions fast with the help of an ecommerce chatbot will drive more leads, cut costs, and free up your support teams to focus on higher-value conversations.
+Resolving questions fast with an ecommerce chatbot drives more leads, cuts costs, and frees support teams to focus on higher-value conversations.

 The best ecommerce chatbots help businesses: